AutoML

 • Make sure you understand all feature columns you’re including and that you’re not including columns which are not relevant to your analysis and will just create noise.

-• Once you’ve completed training, your tool should provide a metrics report on how your model performed on the test dataset.
-These metrics help you to gauge whether your model is ready to use.
+• Once you’ve completed training, your tool should provide a metrics report on how your trained model performed on the test dataset.
+These validation metrics help you to gauge whether your model is ready to use.
 They include forecasting and regression metrics (such as mean absolute error and observed quantile), and classification metrics (such as prediction outcomes and score threshold).

 • In addition to this metrics report, the best AutoML tools allow you to leverage explainable AI (XAI) so you can understand the rationale behind the output of your ML model.
 You can also further evaluate your model by using new data to run additional tests and see if the predictions generated meet what you would expect.